Dissecting My Skill Development In Beauty Photography & Retouching

 Here are some key characteristics of mental representations according to Peak:

-• Multi-faceted: They incorporate various aspects of a skill.
-It’s not just about technical prowess.
-Our mental representations weave together technical knowledge, aesthetic judgment, and even emotional cues.
+- Multi-faceted: They incorporate various aspects of a skill.
+It’s not just about technical expertise.
+Our mental representations combine technical knowledge, aesthetic judgment, and even emotional cues.

 📌 In our field, it is our internal preferences for color harmony, lighting and composition, beautiful skin texture detail, an understanding of flattering vs. unflattering posing and expressions, levels of makeup artistry, and so on;

-• Detailed: As expertise grows, these representations become richer and more detailed, allowing for fine-grained analysis and action.
+- Detailed: As expertise grows, these representations become richer and more detailed, allowing for deeper analysis and fine-tuning.

-📌 Each new photoshoot, examination of the resulting images, and viewing of the work of other experienced and talented photographers in the industry allowed me to dial in and finetune my mental representations, making them more nuanced again and again;
+📌 Each new photoshoot and critical reviewing of the resulting images, as well as observing the work of other experienced and talented photographers in the industry, allowed me to dial in and upgrade my mental representations, making them more nuanced again and again;

-📌 To me, the ultimate implication is that this is what allows you to quickly pivot, come up with problem-solving ideas on the spot.
+📌 To me, the ultimate implication of this is that it allows you to quickly pivot and come up with problem-solving ideas on the spot.
 For example, a model shows up for a close-up beauty shoot with slightly dry skin on her face.
-Your experience tells you that even with labor-intensive retouching, the results won’t be up to your current standards (i.e. your mental representation of how healthy well-prepped skin should look in beauty imagery).
-Through a quick conversation with your Makeup Artist, together you decide to slightly delay the beginning of the shoot so that the MUA can gently exfoliate and hydrate the model’s skin.
+Your experience tells you that even with labor-intensive retouching, the results won’t be up to your standards (i.e. your mental representation of how healthy well-prepped skin should look in beauty imagery).
+Through a quick conversation with your Makeup Artist, together you decide to slightly delay the beginning of the shoot so that the MUA can spend a little extra time on gently exfoliating and hydrating the model’s skin to improve its appearance for the camera.

-In other words, you were presented with certain circumstances (a beauty model with slightly dry skin), and your inner vision (i.e. your mental representation) told you they wouldn’t lead to desired superior images as a result of this shoot.
+In other words, you were presented with certain circumstances, and your inner vision (i.e. your mental representation) alerted you that they wouldn’t lead to the desired quality of images as a result of this shoot, so you paused and came up with a solution to improve them.

-• Action-oriented: They guide thought and action, allowing experts to perform skillfully and efficiently.
+- Action-oriented: Mental representations guide thought and action, allowing experts to perform skillfully and efficiently.

-📌 The previous example extends to this point too: your improved mental representations of the look of healthy well-hydrated skin in beauty photography empowered you to influence circumstances, take action, and elevate the quality of your work as a result.
+📌 The previous example extends to this point too: your improved mental representation of the appearance of healthy well-hydrated skin in beauty photography empowered you to influence circumstances, take action, and end up with a better result.

-Additionally, your experience allows you to quickly come up with steps to resolve problems and increase the chances of delivering a better result.
-In turn, every problem solved adds new details to your internal mental representations, further honing your expertise and expanding your creative toolkit.
+Additionally, every problem you solve adds new details to your internal mental representations, further improving your expertise and expanding your creative toolkit.

 View this post on Instagram